-Stormwater system - As new buildings and landscapes are created, there is an extraordinary opportunity to integrate sustainability measures into the stormwater system.
+As new buildings and landscapes are created, there is an extraordinary opportunity to integrate resiliency measures into the stormwater system.
 The plan includes a conceptual stormwater system within distinct campus areas, which will be executed incrementally to coordinate with new building and landscape projects.